rutgerhofste/docker_gis/README.md

 This is work in progress.
 In the next couple of weeks I will start working with the different python environments and install additional packages allong the way.

-# when not to use this image?
+# When not to use this image?
 This is work in progress.
 I did not hardcode any version numbers yet so things might break when packages get updated.
 Also, this is a heavyweight solution.
 You can probably get far more efficient images online.

 # Wishlist: